Billingegroup/group_git_workflow/README.md

-# Getting started with git workflow
+# Getting started with the Billinge-Group git workflow

+This page summarizes the git workflow we use in the Billinge Group.
-This page is aimed to be a simplified version of github help.
-For complete workflow, please go to [full git documentation](https://guides.github.com/).
+It is not supposed to teach you how to use git.
+It is based on the numpy workflow.
+For more on git, GitHub and git workflows, please go to [full git documentation](https://guides.github.com/).
 Also Google and [stackoverflow](https://stackoverflow.com/) is incredibly helpful.

 # Workflow example
-Here is an example of the workflow we will cover.
+Here is a brief example of the workflow we will cover.  you can refer back to this later whenever you want.
+If this is your first time through, jump to Section Step 0 below where things are discussed in more detail.

 1. Let's start our new branch on our existing master.